Bus from San Jose:

 Your total journey from San Jose to San Gerardo should be no more than 4 hours.
 Traffic jams are normal inside San José city.

 Waze or Maps applications should be set to “Costa Rica Holiday Homestay” or “San Gerardo de Rivas” (there are several “San Gerardo” in Costa Rica)

 Follow the Pan-American Highway (Highway 2) south for 135km.
 This road crosses a mountain pass so be prepared for mist, many curves, and slow patches behind trucks.
 It is advisable only to drive this road in daylight and exercise caution.

 From San Isidro:

 Uber is available in San Isidro downtown and they can take you to San Gerardo for 6000 CRC.

 Buses heading San Gerardo departs from Terminal Municipal at 5:15am, 7:00am, 10:00 am, 1:00pm, 4:00 and 6:45pm.
 Ticket is paid to the driver and costs 1125 CRC.

 By car, set Waze or Maps to follow “Costa Rica Holiday Homestay” or “San Gerardo de Rivas”

 Traveling throughout Costa Rica:

-Costa Rica has a very well-developed and cheap bus system – well worth relying on for your travel plans.
-But if you do decide to rent a car first get a map or GPS!
-Remember that destinations may appear close on the map but elevations, mountain passes and certain road conditions make traveling much longer than you think!
+Remember that destinations may appear close on the map but elevations, mountain passes and certain road conditions make traveling much longer than you think.
 Travel with warm clothing and wet weather gear available as well as some emergency supplies.
-There are usually a number of places to stop for food and a rest en route, but if you are driving gas stations are often infrequent.
-Make sure you have a full puncture kit as the roads are heavy on tires.
+There are usually a number of places to stop for food and a rest on route, but if you are driving gas stations are often infrequent.